lightbend-labs/akkaserverless-wirelessmesh-javascript/README.md

 Next, you'll need to build a base image that contains the `mycreds.json` file and sets the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the service account key.
 You can build the docker image with by running:

+To publish events to google pubsub locally, use the 'export PUBLISH_EVENTS=ON' environment variable.
+Make sure to add this environment variable when you deply to akka serverless if you want to publish to google.
 ### Build your containers

 To build your own container, execute the below commands: